-(ii) The conditions in China meet the requirements of the headquarters location
+(ii) The conditions in China meet the requirements of NEAB's headquarters location

 China has made tremendous achievements since its economic reform and opening to the outside world.
 The market economy system is being established and its open economy rapidly develops.
 China has been preliminarily chosen as the world manufacturing base in the global work allocation system.
 What's more, China's FDI has continuously reached a high level around the world over the past few years.
-Placing the headquarters of the Bank in China will make full use of the foreign capital flowing into China, thus guaranteeing the Bank's capital sources for its operation after the establishment.
-Besides, as the biggest developing country in the world, China needs an enormous amount of fund for its basic facilities construction and therefore provides a huge market for the use of the Bank's capital.

 In the aspect of finance system reform, after entry into WTO, China has gradually fulfilled its finance opening policy and has made progress in its capital market reform and opening, banking and interest marketing reform, finance regulation system improvement, foreign exchange system and capital account reform, and financial market innovation, which will undoubtedly create a favorable economic and financial environment.